Struggling With Autophobia: Why Your Brain’s Fear of Being Alone Goes Deeper Than You Think

 Breaking this cycle requires addressing the threat classification directly — not through relationship negotiation, not through the partner taking on the role of anxiety manager.
 The fear architecture exists within one nervous system and requires intervention at that level.

-Treatment Options: What Standard Approaches Miss
+Why Standard Approaches Miss the Mechanism

 Infographic — relationship recovery strategies

-Why Exposure Therapy Alone Falls Short
+Why Graduated Desensitization Alone Falls Short

-This approach has a specific limitation: it teaches distress tolerance, not threat reclassification.
+This neuroscience-informed approach has a specific limitation: it teaches distress tolerance, not threat reclassification.
 The person learns to endure the fear.
 They do not learn to stop generating it.
 The distinction matters for durability — distress tolerance requires ongoing cognitive effort, while threat reclassification changes the signal itself so management becomes unnecessary.

 What Neural-Level Intervention Targets